pablobernabeu/Data-is-present/README.md

 <p align = 'center'> <img align = 'middle' width = '70%' src = 'https://media-exp1.licdn.com/dms/image/C4D12AQHYcdpmcmSypg/article-inline_image-shrink_1500_2232/0?e=1585785600&v=beta&t=0xfTYFRu_OsWN4lkwnO1IonW6HgAuJD79443sf1-4Ms' /> </p>

 4. **Intermediate data dashboards and Binder environments (Docker images)** —  More advanced practice with each of the hosting possibilities (e.g., [Flexdashboard website](http://rpubs.com/pcbernabeu/Dutch-modality-exclusivity-norms), [Flexdashboard Shiny](https://pablobernabeu.shinyapps.io/Dutch-modality-exclusivity-norms/#section-table), [Shiny](https://pablobernabeu.shinyapps.io/ERP-waveform-visualization_CMS-experiment/)).
-Furthermore, we will learn how to use [Binder environments](https://mybinder.org/) to enhance public access to our code (e.g., by publishing an RStudio session on the internet), and to host a data dashboard on the internet.
+Furthermore, we will learn how to use [Binder environments](https://mybinder.org/) to enhance public access to our code (e.g., by publishing an RStudio session on the internet), and to host a dashboard on the internet.
 This is free [just for us](https://discourse.jupyter.org/t/mybinder-org-cost-updates/2426)).
 We'll look at the [nuts and bolts of all this](https://github.com/binder-examples/r).
 Attendees may deploy their own Binder environments.

 <p align = 'center'> <img align = 'center' width = '80%' src = 'https://raw.githubusercontent.com/pablobernabeu/data-is-present/master/dashboard%20gif.gif' /> </p>